jchi2241/RMA_tool/README.md

 2. Generate external RMA sheet, and internal Sample/Replacement sheet with 1-click.
 CEO/COO digitally verifies and checks off RMA request.
 3. Print and send sheet for warehouse to ship replacement product.

-#####This tool solves all of the original problems above by:
+#####This tool solves the mentioned problems by:
-- submitting replacement information into a centralized relational database (MySQL)
+- submitting replacement information one time into a centralized relational database (MySQL)
 - validating form information before it reaches the warehouse - preventing significant delay
+- auto-generating unique ID's and replacement sheets to print out
 - simplifying RMA-filing process

 <br>